Foto: Frank Wagner - stock.adobe.com

 HAUPTSCHULE

-The lowest track in the German education System is the general school (Hauptschule).
-It Starts with the fifth grade and goes through to the ninth grade.
-A Hauptschule is a school where students prepare for occupations that require vocational training and continue learning basic subjects, as well as English.
-After a student completes the Hauptschule, he or she can go on to a vocational college, which usually lasts about two years.
+The lowest level of education in Germany is the general school (Hauptschule).
+It starts in the fifth grade and goes through to the ninth.
+A Hauptschule is a school where students prepare for jobs that require vocational training and continue learning basic subjects, as well as English.
+Once a student has finished the Hauptschule, they can then go on to a vocational college, which usually lasts about two years.

 REALSCHULE

-A Realschule is more advanced than a Hauptschule.
-Here students learn the basic subjects that will prepare them for a mid-level job in business or a technical trade.
-If a student has performed well at a Realschule, he or she can also transfer to a Gymnasium.
+A Realschule is a step up from a Hauptschule.
+Here, students get to grips with the basics, preparing them for mid-level roles in business or a technical trade.
+If a student has done well at a Realschule, they can also transfer to a Gymnasium.

 GYMNASIUM

-This school is the highest level of secondary education in Germany and prepares students to enter university.
-Gymnasium lasts 8 – 9 years and students learn German, Maths, Physics, Chemistry, Geography, Biology and History.
-Students are required to take a foreign language starting in 5th Grade.
-This is usually English, but Latin or French are also offered.
-A second foreign language can be added in 7th Grade and a third in 9th Grade.
-Students specialize in certain subjects in their final years.
+This is the highest level of secondary education in Germany and prepares students to enter university.
+Gymnasium lasts for 8–9 years and students learn German, maths, physics, chemistry, geography, biology and history.
+Students have to start learning a foreign language from Year 5 onwards.
+This is usually English, but you can also choose Latin or French.
+Students can add a second foreign language in 7th grade and a third in 9th grade.
+In their final years, students focus on specific subjects.
+They take week-long exams in their last year to get their Abitur, or high-school-leaving certificate, which allows them to apply to university.

 GESAMTSCHULE

-The comprehensive school (Gesamtschule) combines all three high school types.
+A comprehensive school (Gesamtschule) combines all three types of high school.
 First introduced in the 1960s, this type of school allows students to switch between different tracks without changing buildings.

 International and Bilingual Schools